-Want to know the secret for bringing the whole family together?
+Want to know the secret for bringing family and friends together?
 Fondue!!
 Spending time enjoying the communal pot of this rich easy-to-make melted dessert is what Chocolate Caramel Fondue is all about.

 Every New Year’s Eve, before we play games and watch the ball drop, our family enjoys the tradition of fondue night.
-We start with some savory, cheesy recipes and then move on to the good stuff – dessert!
+We start with some savory, cheesy recipes and then move on to the good stuff.
+Dessert fondue!

 The kids love dipping and being able to serve themselves.
-We have a blast and it warms my heart that the kids now ask for it on other special occasions.
-Birthdays.
-Valentine’s Day, anyone?
+We have a blast, and it warms my heart that the kids now ask for it on other special occasions.
+Birthdays or Valentine’s Day, anyone?

-It’s easy to keep the 3-ingredients for this rich fondue on hand in case company drops by and you need something easy to whip together.
-It’s fun to serve in small cups, so guests can carry it on a dessert plate alongside whatever fruit, pretzels and other dippers they like.
+It’s easy to keep the 3-ingredients for this rich fondue on hand when company drops by, and you need something sweet and easy to whip together.

 Things to Dip Chocolate Caramel Fondue

-Dipping suggestions for fondue to please everyone in the family include:
+Besides fresh fruit, here are some dipping suggestions for chocolate fondue to please everyone in the family:

 - dried fruit

 - cookie dough (the kind made without eggs)